 About Me

-I’m Mellisa Moss, and I am therapist who believes in real conversations, gentle honesty, and helping you reconnect with your sense of self.
+I’m Mellisa Moss, and I’m a relational psychodynamic therapist who believes in real conversations, gentle honesty, and helping you reconnect with your sense of self.

 I work with teens, young adults, and professionals, especially Black women and girls, who are ready to break free from self-doubt, old narratives, and intergenerational patterns that no longer serve them.
 My goal is to help you see yourself clearly, trust your inner voice, and take up space with confidence.

-Before private practice, I spent years working in community mental health and school settings, supporting youth and families through life’s toughest moments.
-I’ve mediated difficult conversations, helped parents and teens rebuild trust, and guided people toward seeing things, and themselves, from a new perspective.
-That work shaped how I show up in the therapy room: grounded, collaborative, and committed to helping you grow.
+Before private practice, I spent years in community mental health and school settings, supporting youth and families through life’s toughest moments.
+I’ve mediated difficult conversations, helped parents and teens rebuild trust, and guided people toward seeing things—and themselves—from a new perspective.
+That experience shapes how I show up in the therapy room: grounded, collaborative, and deeply attuned to the dynamics between us.

 My style is warm but direct.
-I’ll hold space for your story, but I’ll also challenge the patterns that might be holding you back.
-Together, we’ll build your self-esteem, make room for hope, and create lasting change that supports your evolution — not just short-term relief.
+I’ll hold space for your story, but I’ll also gently challenge the patterns that keep you stuck.
+Together, we’ll build insight, self-esteem, and emotional freedom, creating change that feels authentic and lasting, not just surface-level relief.

-Working with me means having a partner who will walk alongside you as you learn to trust yourself again and make choices that reflect the life you want to build.
+Working with me means having a partner who walks alongside you as you learn to trust yourself again and make choices that reflect the life you want to build.

 What We Can Work On Together